Stocks close lower again on Wall Street, still up for week

 AP Business Writers

-Stocks fell in afternoon trading on Wall Street Thursday as the broader market continued pulling back from a surge earlier in the week.
+A choppy day of trading ended with stocks broadly lower on Wall Street Thursday, though indexes have managed to hold onto most of their sizeable gains from a big rally at the start of the week.

-The S&P 500 fell 0.9% as of 1:56 p.m.
-Eastern.
-The benchmark index is still on track for a 4.5% gain this week following its best two-day rally since the spring of 2020.
+The S&P 500 fell 1% after having been up 0.4% in the early going.
+The benchmark index is up 4.4% for the week following its best two-day rally since the spring of 2020.

+The selling was widespread, with roughly 80% of the stocks in the S&P 500 ending in the red.
+The Dow Jones Industrial Average fell 1.1%, while the Nasdaq composite lost 0.7%.
+The Russell 2000 index of smaller company stocks closed 0.6% lower.

 Wall Street is watching employment data very closely as the Fed remains determined to raise interest rates to try and tame the hottest inflation in four decades.
 Investors are concerned that the Fed could go too far with its rate increases and push the economy into a recession.